-Instructions for Formatting A4 Manuscripts Using Microsoft Word for IAEA publications
+Instructions for Formatting A4 Manuscripts Using Microsoft Word

 1. Default language: Should be set to English (UK).
 However, please note that Agency style is to use "...zation" rather than "...sation" and "...ize" rather than "...ise" in the corresponding verbs.
 The corresponding spelling will have to be added to the spellchecker or the indications of misspelling ignored.